-Master’s Education in Nursing: Key Aspects
+Master’s Education Against Barriers in Nursing: A Study Proposal

 Advanced practice registered nurses (APRNs) can be defined as registered nurses with advanced knowledge and skills required for nursing practice as outlined within the country that they operate in, and they play a critical role in the US healthcare (Dubree, Jones, Kapu, & Parmley, 2015).
 Unfortunately, the barriers to their practice and education limit their contribution to US healthcare (Altman, Butler, & Shern, 2016).
 As a result, the tools that can bring down the barriers require examination, which might offer a plan of action for the improvement of the situation.
 The Essentials of Master’s Education in Nursing by the American Association of Colleges of Nursing [AACN] (2011) are among these tools.
 The proposed study aims to find out how the AACN (2011) Essentials of Master’s Education in Nursing can contribute to the eradication of the barriers that exist for the APRN roles in the United States.